ericyoc/iot_device_firmware_analysis_poc/README.md

 Firmware analysis allows for a deeper understanding of the device's behavior and helps in identifying and mitigating security risks associated with the firmware.

-## Firmware Analysis Results
+## IoT Device Firmware Analysis Results

 The script generates a table summarizing the analysis results.

 ![](https://github.com/ericyoc/simpgle_firmware_analysis/blob/main/results_firmware_analysis.jpg)

-## Firmware Analysis Tool Customization
+## IoT Device Firmware Analysis Tool Customization

 The script provides various parameters that you can customize based on your specific requirements: